-The present course is assessed through an oral examination.
+The course is assessed through an oral examination for a duration of 30 minutes.
 At the oral examination the main emphasis will be on the understanding of the topics in an engineering context.
+The confirmation (or "testat") for admission to the examination is fulfilled by attending the lectures of the course.
+Doctoral students need to take the oral examination in order to get credit points for this course.